My knowledge of and interest in boxing doesn’t extend very far beyond the intro picture, or the next couple of pictures for that matter.

 Say what you want about Mike Tyson, but he’s certainly the most interesting and compelling fighter of our generation.
+There were no other boxing games as memorable as the one that he endorsed.
 If he can make me try to care about boxing, a sport that will be in 20-30 years where horse racing is now (don’t be shocked if baseball goes to a similar place in 40-50 years either), then he truly is/was a compelling figure.

 As the end credits in “Chasing Tyson” point out, “Evander Holyfield is the only four time heavyweight champion in history, yet he’s most known for having his ear bitten off by Mike Tyson.”